Regulated professions and European Professional Card /EPC/

 Depending on whether you want to establish in another Member State or only temporarily to work in it, different requirements apply.
 When you will practice your profession temporary in another Member State, you are subject to more flexible rules than if you want to establish permanently.

-In Bulgaria, the provisions of Directive 2005/36/EC have been introduced with the Law on Recognition of Professional Qualifications (LRPQ).
+In Bulgaria, the general rules for recognition of professional qualifications have been introduced with the Law on Recognition of Professional Qualifications (LRPQ).
 Rules for the recognition of the right to pursue a regulated profession in Bulgaria are regulated in various normative acts pertaining to different professions from the list of regulated professions in the Republic of Bulgaria.

 The definition of a regulated profession in the LRPQ states: Regulated profession is a professional activity or a group of professional activities included in the list of regulated professions in the Republic of Bulgaria, which is of public importance and/or is essential for people's life and health and access to which is subject to the laws, regulations or administrative provisions regarding: